THE OXFORD NATURE PARK

 Making it visible to humans too

-Evelyn Sanderson, Kim Polgreen and Marcus Simmons are all members of the Oxfordshire community who are working on this project to make the ONP more visible to everyone.
-We are working out how best to put all the spaces onto a map that everyone else can look at and add to.
+The current team, Evelyn Sanderson, Kim Polgreen, Marcus Simmons, Joanne Bowlt are all members of the Oxfordshire community who are working on this project to make the ONP more visible to everyone.
+We are approaching this in 3 ways.
+Firstly by recording the nature spaces we already know about as a baseline for others to add to.
+Secondly, by gathering nature stories from across the city.
+If you’d like to add one, please get in touch!
+And thirdly, we are working out how best to put all the spaces and stories onto a map that everyone else can look at and add to.
+If you have any expertise to help, also please contact us!

 Supporters so far